LastationVRChat/Desktop-to-VRChat/README.md

 ## Step 2 — Configure `mediamtx.yml`

-A preconfigured `mediamtx.yml` can be found at
+A preconfigured `mediamtx.yml` can be found at [Download mediamtx.yml](https://raw.githubusercontent.com/LastationVRChat/Desktop-to-VRChat/main/mediamtx.yml)

 Open `mediamtx.yml` in a text editor and replace or add the following: